nilesr/arena-scheduling/README.md

 There are also a few tables for comments and waitlisted students and stuff - they can be removed if you want to adapt this to a different use.

+### Locked classes

+Users can waitlist themselves for a class, but it's a manual process that the principal has to intervene in to fix the student's schedule, and it doesn't take place until after arena scheduling is finished.

+Ethan pointed out that if someone had to waitlist themselves for a class, then someone in the class dropped it, and someone else took the spot before the waitlisted person could add it for real, then they would be pretty upset.
+We didn't want to deal with the nightmare of migrating people from the waitlist onto the real schedule when someone drops, so to fix this problem, once a class is full, it "locks", and people can still drop it, but even if people drop it and it has free spaces, nobody else can add it (only waitlist).

 ### Authentication and user data

 Users login via OAuth with their google accounts.
 The @apsva.us suffix is stripped off, and the bits before it are used as the student ID.
 If it looks like a number, they're a student, and if it has any other characters, they're a teacher.